-Action Code

-Action Specifier
+Actio on Code Action Specifi

-77 Access Point Group Enable
+77 Access Point Group Enable Group #

-Group # Group #

-78 Access Point Group Disable
+78 Access Point Group Disable Group #

-To enter the Instant Activation Mode:
+nter th e Instant Activation Mode:

-Enter your security code; then press the [#] key followed by 77.

-ACTION?
+r your S Security Code + # + 77.

-Enter the code for the desired action.
-The action codes are the events that are to take place when either the system exits the #77 Mode or the scheduled time is reached, depending on the action selected.
+ACTION ?
+1. Enter the code for the desired action

+The action codes are the events that are to take plac when either the system exits the #77 Mode or the scheduled time is reached, depending on the action selected.

-Press [\] to continue.
+: 2.
+Press [] to continue.

-Enter the action specifier.
+: 3.
+Enter the action specifier

 This defines what the action will affect (relay, relay group, partition, zone list, user group).
-The action specifier screen prompt varies, depending on the type of action selected.
+The action specifier screen prompt varies, depending on the typ of action selected.

-As an example, if you selected "Auto Bypass" as the action, the action specifier prompt would be:
+As an example, if you selected "Auto Bypass" (Action 30) as the action, the action specifier prompt would be:

-ZONE LIST?
+ZONE LIST ?

+ARE YOU SURE ?
+Ent ter 1 (YES) or 0 (NO).

-ARE YOU SURE?
-1 = YES 0 = NO 0 Enter ${\bf 1}$ (YES) or ${\bf 0}$ (NO).
+1 = YES 0 = NO 0 Pre ess [] to continue.

-Press [\] to continue.

 QUIT MENU MODE?
+Ent ter 1 (YES) or 0 (NO).

-1 = YES 0 = NO Enter 1 (YES) or 0 (NO).
+1 = YES 0 = NO 0 Pre ss [] to continue.

-Press [\] to continue.

-Event Log Procedures
+Section 29: Event Log Procedures

 The system has the ability to record various events in a history log wherein each event is recorded in one of five categories (listed below), with the time and date of its occurrence.

-The Event Log holds up to 1000 events, with the oldest event being replaced by the logging of any new event after the log is full.
-Using an alpha keypad, the Event Log can be viewed one category at a time, or can display all events, regardless of category (ALL EVENT LOG).
-The system also allows selection of displaying the COMPLETE log, or only those events occurring since the last installer service (RECENT). addition, events in the other partitions can be viewed by users authorized to access those partitions.
-Note that events are displayed in chronological order, from most recent to oldest.
+- Logs up to 1000 events with the oldest event being replaced by the logging of any new event after the log is full. - Using an alpha keypad, the Event Log can be viewed one category at a time, or can display all events, regardless of category (ALL EVENT LOG). - The system also allows selection of completed log, or only those events occurring since the last installer service (RECENT). - Events in the other partitions can be viewed by users authorized to access those partitions NOTE: Events are displayed in chronological order, from most recent to oldest.

-To Display The Event Log
+To Display the Event Log